imujtaba8488/package_im_stepper/README.md

 * Medium Article with `IconStepper` Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e).

-* Please take this short survey [survey](https://forms.gle/rQqpARMTAcCCNE9V8) if you are interested in reading containing examples of using the im_stepper package effectively in your Flutter apps.
+* Please take this short __[survey](https://forms.gle/rQqpARMTAcCCNE9V8)__ if you are interested in reading a short book containing examples of using the im_stepper package effectively in your Flutter apps.

 ## Recent Changes

-Here's a list of some important changes in version: 0.1.2+6.
+Here's a list of some important changes in version: 0.1.2+7.
 For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

-* BugFix - ticker disposed with active ticker. [count: 2]
+* BugFix

+* Added the `jumpTo' option.

+* Added the 'initial' option.

 ## About